hpcugent/vsc_user_docs/mkdocs/docs/HPC/conda.md

 Using Conda in conjunction with centrally installed modules can lead to conflicts and unexpected errors, making it difficult to debug and manage dependencies.

+If you do wish to use conda, we recommend only using packages from conda itself, even when they are available as modules.
+This will degrade performance, but will avoid conflicts between conda and module dependencies.

 ## Package Availability

 Conda has a smaller repository of available packages compared to PyPI, the repository used by pip.